 Let’s address the elephant in the room: alcohol is not healthy for you.
 However, alcohol is a big part of many people’s social lives as well as associated with celebratory events.
-As a 20-something, alcohol is a part of my regular social life.
+As a 20-something, alcohol is a part of my social life.
 With the warmer summer weather, there are more opportunities to drink socially outside (while practicing social distancing).
 While no alcohol is exactly healthy, in this post I’ll share some better alcohol choices.

 Before we get into better alcohol choices, I will discuss some “healthy claims” pertaining to alcohol.

 “Healthy Claims” Pertaining To Alcohol

 First, alcohol by itself does not digest similar to carbohydrates in the body.
 Alcohol is not a macronutrient.
 It provides calories, but has no other metabolic benefit.
 What does this mean?
 It is an empty calorie.
 Alcohol is metabolically similar to a fatty acid.
 However, the sugary sodas and mixers in cocktails are a different story…

 Second, moderate consumption of red wine is thought to be good for heart health.
 This health claim stems from the presence of antioxidants, called polyphenols, that are present in red wine.
 A polyphenol called resveratrol is specifically thought to have health benefits and play a role in preventing heart disease.
 However, the research on resveratrol and its role in preventing heart disease has mixed results.
 More research needs to be done to determine if resveratrol plays a role in prevention of heart disease1.